grro/openhab_pythonrule_engine/README.md

 # OpenHAB python rule engine
-A python 3.x rule engine for OpenHAB.
-This rule engine allows defining rule by using python 3.x.
+A Python 3.x rule engine for OpenHAB.
+This rule engine allows you to define rules using Python 3.x.

-**Please consider that the [OpenHAB username/password auhentication](https://www.openhab.org/docs/configuration/restdocs.html) (basic authentication) needs to be enabled**.
-To do this, open [API security settings](doc/api_settings.png) and activate advanced setting [Allow Basic Authentication](doc/basic_auth.png).
+**Please note that [OpenHAB username/password authentication](https://www.openhab.org/docs/configuration/restdocs.html) (basic authentication) must be activated**.
+To do so, open [API security settings](doc/api_settings.png) and enable the advanced setting [Allow Basic Authentication](doc/basic_auth.png).

-To run this software you may use Docker or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below
+To run this software, you can use Docker or the [PIP](https://realpython.com/what-is-pip/) package manager, as shown below

 **Docker approach**
 ```